LiangYuxuan/NEIE-Assistant/README.md

 git clone https://github.com/LiangYuxuan/NEIE-Assistant.git
 cd NEIE-Assistant

-# if you have activated your user
+# if you have activated your user to learn RWT
-python main.py -s example.com:1234 -u username -p password -l 4
+python main.py -s example.com:1234 -u username -p password -l 4 -t rwt

-# if you need to activate first
+# if you need to activate first to learn VLS
-python main.py -ac -s example.com:1234 -u username -p password -l 4
+python main.py -ac -s example.com:1234 -u username -p password -l 4 -t vls
 ```

 Change `example.com:1234` `username` `password` `4` to your real configs.
 For level, `1 2 3 4` are represented for `A B C D`.